INTERVIEW BY MARKO SYRJÄLÄ

 L.A.
 GUNS IN DOUBLE

 However, the fact is that currently, there are two legal L.A.
 Guns versions both recording, and touring at the moment.
-People and the fans sure wonder, what is the difference between the two versions of the band.
+People and the fans sure wonder what the difference between the two versions of the band is.
 So, what would you answer to that question?